j-hove/brogrammer-video-streaming/README.md

-# Project/Activity: Mini Project 2 and Capstone
+# Project/Activity: Mini Project 2 and Capstone (Note: User Login is hardcoded only.
+Scroll down for Login and Password)
 > This is a group activity for KodeGo bootcamp.
 The activity is to make a website as our initial or prototype of capstone project.
 The prototype will be part of our Mini Project 2 and the finished website will be our capstone project.

 ## Group Name: Brogrammer